FilipeChagasDev/markdown-with-tex/src/sample/in.md

 ## Discriminant

-The discriminant is the horizontal distance between the vertex of the parabola of a quadratic function and the roots of the equation (when the result of the function is 0).
+In mathematics, the discriminant of a polynomial is a quantity that depends on the coefficients and determines various properties of the roots.
 Its definition is:

 $\Delta = b^2 - 4ac$